firminApp/EasyRequestMaker/easyRequestMaker/src/androidTest/java/Readme.md

                         public void onJonArrayResponse(JSONArray arry) {
                             Log.e("array",arry.toString());
                         }
                         @Override
                         public void onUnsuccefull(String response, String code) {
                                 Log.e("respon","response pas bonne :code= "+code+" response="+response);
                         }
                     });

 just create an instance of the class EasyRequestMaker.

-and then put all your params by calling the appropriate methode.
+and then put all your params by calling the appropriate method.

 the three methods below are required